Outsourcing Control requires Control Complexity: Learning the Strategy and the World Model

-The learning algorithm applied to the LWM agents in our experiments works by adapting the em-algorithm to incorporate two different goals.
-This is a well-known information geometric algorithm that iteratively projects to different sets of probability distributions and thereby reduces the KL-divergence between them, \cite{Amari1995, Amari2007}.
+The learning algorithm applied to the \LWM agents in our experiments works by adapting the em-algorithm to incorporate two different goals.
+The em-algorithm is a well-known information geometric algorithm that iteratively projects to two different sets of probability distributions and thereby reduces the KL-divergence between them \citep{Amari1995, Amari2007}.

+{In this article an agent learns inside the racetrack.
+Hence, the realized states $s_{t-1}, a_{t-1}, c_{t-1}$ are known at each step $t$ and can be used.
+To that end we need the following definitions.